CharlespeddyOla/blazorwasmdotnet7offlinesupport/README.md

 * **Dapper** - Dapper is used in this application for Data Access Layer between the Client Side and the Database.
 I created an Interface Class that handles Generic Dapper Repository along with Unit of Work.
 This is used to separate and handle each Database Table CRUD operation.
 A ServiceRegistration Class with a static void method called AddDataAccess was created to collate all the Data Access Repository classes using IServiceCollection with an AddTransient service.
 The AddDataAccess method is then added to the Build Service in Program.cs file to provide Dependency Injection in the Controllers.
 * **iTextSharp.LGPLv2.Core** - This is used for the Reporting Service in the Web App.
 All the different types of Student Results are created in ***PDF format*** using this package and these were achieved by creating different Controllor Methods for the results.

+## Application Offline Support ##
+The Offline Mode is only available for some pages of the application.
+Though it can be applied to all the pages in the application.
+The pages that have Offline Mode supports are
+* Mark entr

 ## Instructions on How to Explore the Deployed Web App ##
 This Web Application can be explore at the following URLs with sample information given below: